Percedal15019/LLM-Ops/README.md

 Cloudflare measures AI usage in Neurons. <br>
 For context: Generating a short para of text (using a small model like Llama 3) might cost around 50 to 120 neurons.
 So, proper management of queries a day is necessary.

+I personally use cloudflare in the projects which requires small or intermediate level models.
+Also its very easy to integrate as well.

+>[!TIP]
+> Use this provider, if you want to run small, open-source models cheaply at the edge with high privacy.
+> This is best for beginner developers for building their projects.

 <br>

 ### [Google AI Studio](https://developers.cloudflare.com/workers-ai)